Harry Potter and the Goblet of Fire (film): Lawsuit

-In the run up to the film, Warner Bros. approached a Canadian folk group called the Wyrd Sisters to obtain permission to use the name The Weird Sisters for its Harry Potter Band.
-When a deal could not be made, the Canadian band filed a US$40-million lawsuit against Warner Bros., the North American distributor of the film, as well as the members of the in-movie band (members of Radiohead and Pulp, among others) for the misuse of their group's name.
+In the run up to the film's release, Warner Bros. approached a Canadian folk group called the Wyrd Sisters to obtain permission to use the name The Weird Sisters for its Harry Potter band.
+When a deal could not be made, the Canadian band filed a US$40 million lawsuit against Warner Bros., the film's distributor, as well as the members of the in-movie band (members of Radiohead and Pulp, among others) for the misuse of their group's name.
 (In a deleted scene, they are simply introduced as "the band that needs no introduction".)
-The Canadian band also brought an injunction to stop the release of the film in its country as it contained a performance by the identically named fictional rock band.
-An Ontario judge dismissed this motion, and to avoid further controversy Warner Bros. rendered the band unnamed in the film and many derived products.
+The Canadian band also brought an injunction to stop the release of the film in its country, as it contained a performance by the identically named fictional rock band.

+An Ontario judge dismissed this motion, and to avoid further controversy, Warner Bros. rendered the band unnamed in the film and many derived products.
 However, the Winnipeg-based group continued to pursue the lawsuit; lead singer Kim Baryluk stated in her claim that "consumers will assume that the smaller and less famous Canadian band is trying to take advantage of the Harry Potter fame by copying the Harry Potter band's name when in fact the reverse is true."
 The injunction was dismissed, and the band was ordered to pay costs.
 As of March 2010, the lawsuit has been settled, the details sealed.